holoviz/holoviews/doc/Tutorials/index.rst

   How to save HoloViews output for use in reports and publications, as part of a reproducible yet interactive scientific workflow.

-At any point, you can look through these more comprehensive but less explanatory overview tutorials that list each of the objects
+At any point, you can look through these comprehensive but less explanatory overview tutorials that simply list each of the objects available and show examples:
-available:

 * `Elements: <Elements>`_
   Overview and examples of all HoloViews element types, the atomic items